TeamPuzel/strawberry/README.md

 ## What is Strawberry

-- Strawberry is a project with the goal of breaking convention and starting over, focused on the long term.
+- Strawberry is a project with the goal of breaking convention and starting over, focused on long term sustainability.
 - Strawberry is a meta programming language focused on extreme generic programming without using concrete primitives.
-- Strawberry is an extensible, portable toolchain for working with software projects.
+- Strawberry is an extensible, portable toolchain for working with portable software projects.
-- Strawberry is a semantic text encoding for efficient and safe processing, convertible with UTF-8, not compatible.
+- Strawberry is a semantic plain text encoding for efficient and safe processing by default with extensible domain specific spans such as embedded UTF-8 or semantic emoji.
+- Strawberry is a kernel and operating system focused on individual user freedom and fun.

-This is the specification and reference implementation of the Strawberry toolchain.
+This is the specification and implementation of the Strawberry Project.

 ## License

 There is no license currently as I still have to find one I like best.
-The general spirit of the license will be
+The general spirit of the license will be:
 - No use of the source for training AI.
 - Do whatever you want where object distribution does not need to include the license, only source distribution does.